kkots/ggxrd_hitbox_overlay_2211/README.md

 useColorblindHelp = false

 ; Specify true or false.
+; If true, when framebar moves forward, it will automatically reset your frame selection on the framebar.
+; You can select a range of frames on the framebar using your mouse and that is what gets reset.
+; The selection won't get reset no matter what, if you're still holding down the mouse button when the framebar advances. clearFrameSelectionWhenFramebarAdvances = true

+; Specify true or false.
 ; Setting this to true (default) will show delays on dedicated separate lines in gray text in the following format: '(Delay #f)', ; where # is a number. comboRecipe_showDelaysBetweenCancels = true